airavata-courses/Zilean/plot-service/README.md

 To run plot microservice follow below steps:

-* Go to the gateway-service folder
+* Go to the plot-service folder
 * Install Pipenv
 * For MAC
     ```